maxwell400/Privatsiya/README.md

 # Privatsiya, blur faces with Python basicly

-This program blur faces with OpenCV2.
+This program blurs faces with OpenCV2.

 ## Installation of Libraries
 ```